 Step 1 – Pay Minimum Required for Bills and Debts on Time

 This is a no brainer.
 You need to pay your bills to maintain a roof over your head, insurance, heat, electrical, phone, food, clothes, gas, taxes, and other basics of life.
 Neglecting to pay these could cost additional fees and loss of service.
-Reducing these expenses are key as I’ve shown you in other FI letters.
+Reducing these expenses are key as I’ve shown in other letters.

 Step 2 – Invest in a 401K at least to Company Match

 The company match is “free money” which grows in addition to your tax free contributions.
 Read the fine print to determine how much your organization’s tax deferred retirement fund will match and at what frequency.
 I’ve detailed how to become a 401K Millionaire before and I hope you heed that advice.